 The College of Ste.
 Brigid bears: Vert, on a bend between two straight-armed Ste.
 Brigid’s crosses Or, a laurel wreath vert.

-Ainbthen ingen Séigíne bears: Argent, in pale three crosses of Saint Bridget vert.
+Ainbthen ingen Séigíne bears: Argent, in pale three crosses of Saint Brigid vert.